 We operate in parts of the world where human rights are at risk, and are therefore

-exposed to human rights-related issues, such as child labor, bribery and corruption, workplace discrimination,
+exposed to human rights-related issues, such as forced labor, child labor, bribery, and corruption.

 Our human rights strategy